 Job interviews can be a stressful experience for anyone who is looking for a new job.
 There are plenty of different types of interviews, but I’m sure that you’ve heard about behavioural interviews in the past.
 If you are looking for a job now or preparing for this type of interview, it should be your priority no 1 to understand it.
-Well build CV can tell the recruiter if the candidate has a skill required for the role.
+Well build CV can tell the recruiter if the candidate has the skill required for the role.
 However, an interview is a critical step to evaluate this skill.
 Don’t panic!
 We have some practical tips on how you can be more tactical and master your skills here.

-What is it a behavioural Interview?
+What is a behavioural interview?

 Let’s break down the STAR framework.

 STAR Framework is invisible but gives you structure and strategy to come up with impressive answers.
 It’s practical in application, helping to articulate your experience and tell a meaningful story.
 It’s challenging to know what type of questions exactly the interviewer will ask you.
 Questions are designed based on the competencies that are required for the role and usually start with: